andytudhope/Recollections/README.md

 So, I have designed a pretty neat way to curate DApps in our registry, which I think represents a *general* solution to the problem of how best and most simply to curate information without any central form of authority *including the community*, because cryptoeconomics is not about egalitarianism, it is about designing system with no central point of control.
 Decentralisation is the goal, egalitarianism is a great success metric.
 But not the way around.

-In the hope that I am right about idealism, and that it doesn't matter where this comes from (within or outside of Status) because ideas are what are really most powerful over a long enough period of time, and in the spirit of open source code, you can check out the pseudo code and the way I calculated the curve used here:
+In the hope that I am right about idealism, and that it doesn't matter where this comes from (within or outside of Status) because ideas are what are really most powerful over a long enough period of time, and in the spirit of open source code, you can check out the pseudo code and the way I calculated the curve used [here](https://docs.google.com/spreadsheets/d/1V1EMpDtAa7pP9F968VBb3dc2GUOT_BmS7-dK_0kwSDw/edit?usp=sharing).

-Even better, I don't think this would work if it were run as a closed source project, as it would result in insane benefits to early token holders of that particular token, which violates the "egalitarianism as a success metric".
+Even better, I don't think this would work if it were run as a closed source project, as it would result in insane benefits to early token holders of that particular token, which violates the "egalitarianism as a success metric" clause.
 So, having done the leg work, making sure the idea starts out as open source is the last big piece to place.

 ## FAQs